Cycle 4 (2015 Deadline)

 PI: Lillian Wambua (firstname.lastname@example.org

-), International Center for Insect Physiology and Ecology
+), and Jandouwe Villinger (email@example.com) International Center for Insect Physiology and Ecology

 U.S. Partner: Scott Miller, Smithsonian Institution